biddy1618/askchatbot/README-deployment-k3s.md

 ### Connect to the knowledge base instance

-To connect to the knowledge base instance, configure the following in `<project-root>/credentials_knowledge_base.yml`:
+To connect to the knowledge base instance, configure the following in `<project-root>/credentials_elasticsearch.yml`:

-- `kb_instance` - This is just the instance address, you don't need the leading https.
-- `kb_user` - The username of the service account the action code will use to query the knowledge base.
-- `kb_pw` - The password of the service account the action code will use to query the knowledge base.
-- `localmode` -  When set to `true` (default in the code),  the action server will **not** send an actual query to the `kb_instance`.
+- `stubquery` -  When set to `true` (default in the code),  the action server will **not** send an actual query.
+- `stackoverflow-index-name` - name of the stackoverflow index (For test purposes only)
+- `tfhub-embedding-url` - The TF-HUB embeddings to use for creating the dense vectors.
+This must match the one used to create the elasticsearch index.

 # Build docker image of action server